diffcunha/react-css-themes/README.md

 #### `ThemeTypes`

 `ThemeTypes` are used to define theme's property types.
-It's simillar to React `PropTypes`, there are 2 avaiable types:
+It's simillar to React `PropTypes`, there are 2 available types:

 - `ThemeTypes.className`: Defines a property as a className
-- `ThemeTypes.themeOf(ThemableComponent)`: Define a property as a theme of another themeable compoenent
+- `ThemeTypes.themeOf(ThemableComponent)`: Define a property as a theme of another themeable component

 ##### Example: